 Those who you drink alcohol have probably had a had a night where a few drinks left them feeling drowsy.
 Alcohol is a depressant, which means it can help one fall asleep faster (and in fact, the National Sleep Foundation estimates that 20% of Americans use alcohol to help them fall asleep — which is not recommended).
 However, it can affect the quality of our sleep, and not in a good way.

 In 2013, researchers reviewed 20 studies centered on alcohol and sleep for an overarching look at the detrimental impacts of alcohol on nighttime rest.
 “This review confirms that the immediate and short-term impact of alcohol is to reduce the time it takes to fall asleep,” Irshaad Ebrahim, director of the London Sleep Center and lead author of the review, said in a statement.
 “In addition, the higher the dose, the greater the impact on increasing deep sleep.”

 The review also found that alcohol reduces the time spent in REM sleep.
 “In sum,” said Chris Idzikowski, director of the Edinburgh Sleep Centre, “alcohol, on the whole, is not useful for improving a whole night’s sleep.
 Sleep may be deeper to start with, but then becomes disrupted.
 Additionally, that deeper sleep will probably promote snoring and poorer breathing.
 So, one shouldn’t expect better sleep with alcohol.”

-This piece will cover all the different ways alcohol affects sleep, including making you fall asleep quicker, decreasing the amount of time spent in REM sleep, contributing to vivid dreams and nightmares, increasing the number of times you wake up during the night, and upping your risk of obstructive sleep apnea.
+This piece will cover all the different ways alcohol affects sleep, including making us fall asleep quicker, decreasing the amount of time spent in REM sleep, contributing to vivid dreams and nightmares, increasing the number of times we wake up during the night, and upping our risk of obstructive sleep apnea.